eclipse-archived/ceylon-lang.org/documentation/1.0/tour/named-arguments.md

     };

-Notice that we've specified the value of the parameter named `content` using the usual syntax for declaring a method.
+Notice that we've specified the value of the parameter named `content` using the usual syntax for declaring a function.

 Even better, using the shortcuts we've already seen, our example can be further abbreviated like this: